 Stock Charts is another stock charting website that adds certain indicators to its interface which can be helpful if you know how to use them.
 Stock charts has a very clean and simple look to it which makes it a pleasure to use.
 The moving averages and MACD indicators are added in which can give a chart enthusiast a quick read on a stock chart and the pattern it’s showing.
 Also, Stock Charts has a paid subscription charting school that is beneficial if you are interested in learning more about technical analysis.

-Big Charts is the first free stock charting website I used when I got started.
+Big Charts is on of the first free stock chart websites I used when I got started.
 It is pretty basic in it’s look and appeal but it is truly a great website to get a quick birds eye view of a stock chart with no bells and whistles.
 I use Big Charts just to see a chart pattern and nothing more.
 One of the things I found very beneficial in my early days is their news articles underneath the specific stocks I was researching.

 Free Stock Charts has a pretty awesome look and feel to it even though it is full of advertisements.
 When I discovered it I realized it was set up as a one stop shop for charting.
 It has news headlines, basic scanners and a running ticker stream to keep you up to speed with what is going on in the market.
 One of my favorite things about Free Stock Charts is it is very similar in look and feel to Think or Swims charting which I still use to this day.